openattic/openattic/documentation/developer_docs/dev_e2e.rst

   latest major versions of Chrome, Firefox, Safari, and IE)

 * Please adapt the protractor.conf.js file which can be found in ``/openattic/webui/`` to your system setup - see instructions below

 Protractor configuration
 ========================

-Before starting the tests, you need to configure or adapt some files
-* here's what you have to do in ``protractor.conf.js``:
+Before starting the tests, you need to configure and adapt some files Here's what you have to do in ``protractor.conf.js``:

 Enable BeforeAll / AfterAll
 ---------------------------